Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 - Minigames and bosses can be replayed to record times for leaderboards.

-- The Mario reference when talking to Loggo twice has been replaced with "That Well-Known Italian [plumber]".
+- The Mario name-drop when talking to Loggo twice has been replaced with "That well-known Italian one".

-- The Donkey Kong doll Goggles holds has had his necktie removed, though it's still rather obviously Donkey Kong.
-The relevant quiz question has been changed to "an adorable gorilla".
+- The Donkey Kong doll Goggles holds has had its eye texture changed to look less like Donkey Kong, although it's still rather obviously DK.
+The relevant quiz question has its answer changed to "a cuddly gorilla".

-- The quiz question about the button count of an N64 controller (10) has been changed to an X360 one (13).
+- The quiz question about the button count of an N64 controller (10) has been changed to an Xbox 360 one (13).

 |Nintendo 64||Banjo-Kazooie • Banjo-Tooie|